MicrosoftDocs/learn/learn-pr/aspnetcore/introduction-dotnet-aspire/includes/3-learn-about-components.md

 Although each microservice in your app is likely to be unique, they frequently have similar requirements for backing services such as databases and caches.
 It can be challenging to write code in each microservice that interfaces with these backing services.
-In .NET Aspire, that code is reduced as you instead add a .NET Aspire integration.
+In .NET Aspire, that code is reduced as you add a .NET Aspire integration instead.
 There are built-in integrations for many commonly backing requirements that you're likely to need in microservices.

 Imagine you work for an outdoor clothing and equipment company.
-Your development teams have begun to design their microservices for the new eShop web app.
-Each microservice may need services such as databases, messaging services, and caches.
+Your development teams are beginning to design their microservices for the new eShop web app.
+Each microservice might need services such as databases, messaging services, and caches.
 You want to assess how .NET Aspire can help interact with these services.

-In this unit, you'll learn about the integrations that are included in .NET Aspire out-of-the-box and how to choose the best integration for your microservice.
+In this unit, you learn about the integrations that are included in .NET Aspire out-of-the-box and how to choose the best integration for your microservice.

 ## Use .NET Aspire integrations

 Each .NET Aspire integration is a NuGet package, and you can add it to your project using the NuGet package manager.
-In Visual Studio, there is a new **Add > .NET Aspire package** menu item.
+In Visual Studio, there's a new **Add > .NET Aspire package** menu item.
 This action displays the package manager with a filter applied to display only .NET Aspire integrations:

 :::image type="content" source="../media/add-component.png" lightbox="../media/add-component.png" alt-text="Screenshot showing the NuGet package manager in Visual Studio displaying .NET Aspire integrations.":::